openfaas/docs/docs/deployment/pro.md

 The Core platform is installed using the same Helm chart as OpenFaaS CE, only with some additional values set, to deploy the additional Pro components and versions.

+Optional components include event connectors, such as: the Kafka connector, SQS, SNS, and PostgreSQL connector.
+You can find details for each in the OpenFaaS Pro docs referenced above.

 For OpenFaaS for Enterprises:

 * Multiple namespaces are automatically detected and enabled, when you set `clusterRole: true` in the chart.